kelockhart/adsabs.github.io/help/libraries/_posts/2015-11-02-creating-libraries.md

 order: 1
 ---

-There are two ways to create a private library:
+There are two ways to create an ADS library:

   1. Do a [search on ADS bumblebee](https://ui.adsabs.harvard.edu/#search/q=star), select your relevant papers, and select the **Add papers to library** button.
 Fill in a library name and press submit.
   2. Go the **My Account** drop down and select **ADS Libraries**.
 Press the **Create a library** button.